-Oil seal puller would be nice but not essential.
+An oil seal puller would be nice but not essential.

 Replacing Mower Crank Seal

-Crankshafts usually have a buildup of grass and corrosion, so cleaning them thoroughly with a wire brush and lots of WD40 will help when it comes to removing the drive pulley, especially on a walk-behind mowers.
-An impact gun does make life easier when it comes to removing walk-behind mower blade bolts and very useful on tractor mower clutch assemblies /PTO’s.
+Crankshafts usually have a buildup of grass and corrosion, so cleaning them thoroughly with a wire brush and lots of WD40 will help when it comes to removing the drive pulley, especially on walk-behind mowers.
+An impact gun does make life easier when it comes to removing walk-behind mower blade bolts and is very useful on tractor mower clutch assemblies /PTO’s.

 Note of caution, when removing the old seal, you’ll need to be very careful not to damage the sealing surfaces of the crankshaft and oil pan.
 Using a screwdriver to gouge or pry will damage the metal and the new seal will leak.